Phonostalgia presents...

 45644-3 "Stm"

-New York, NY: Tuesday, May 25, 1915
+New York, NY: ca. May 25, 1915

 When Sunday Comes to Town

-(words by Vincent Bryan; music by Harry Von Tilzer)
+(w: Vincent Bryan; m: Harry Von Tilzer)

 45643-3 Suspended